joeylee08/phasefiveproject/README.md

 1. The Maps API key has not been uploaded to the GitHub repo.
 2. The Flask SECRET_KEY has not been uploaded to the GitHub repo.
+3. The app will not run properly without these two keys provided.

 ## Credits